 - What is DGI's tuition payment policy?
 We require prepayment at least 7 days prior to the date of your seminar.
 For your convenience we accept credit cards for website registrations.
 Check, EFT, MasterCard, Visa and American Express are accepted for phone registrations.

 - What time does the class start each day?
-Class hours are 8:30 a.m. to 4:30 p.m. each day.
+Classroom classes (taught at a hotel location) are 8:30 a.m. to 4:30 p.m. each day.
 The first day of your class registration begins at 8:00 a.m. with coffee provided.
 Depending on each class, the ending time may vary each day.

 - Will DGI make hotel reservations for me?
 No. Please call the hotel directly.
 Phone numbers are provided in seminar confirmation, our website and brochure.